Tutorials

 .

-Once we’ve defined the relationship on one side of the join, we can define the inverse relationship on the other side without needing to specify the predicate again.
+Once we’ve defined the relationship on one side of the join, we can define the inverse relationship on the other side without needing to specify the foreign key again.

 @features